utdata/rwdir/06-cleaning.Rmd

 #### Clean up the piezo-ish values

 We still have four different versions of "piezo" and the like, which need to be labeled as "monitor".
-You might check make a mental note of how many values you have for "monitor" now so we can be know that value is growing as we fix our piezos.
-(I have 3354 in our example, but the number will be different when the data is pulled at a later date).
+You might  make a mental note of how many values you currently have for "monitor" now so we can notice how that value grows as we fix our piezos.
+(I have 3354 in our example, but the number will be different depending on when the data was pulled from TWDB.)
 We can continue to stack changes inside our `mutate()` function to deal with this using `str_replace()`.

 There are three arguments to the [`str_replace()` function](https://www.rdocumentation.org/packages/stringr/versions/1.3.1/topics/str_replace):